-Implementing ASP.NET Identity for Secure Email Verification
+Putting ASP.NET Identity Into Practice for Safe Email Verification

-Implementing ASP.NET Identity for Secure Email Verification
+Putting ASP.NET Identity Into Practice for Safe Email Verification

 Securing User Authentication with Email Verification in ASP.NET